flowroute/flowroute-numbers-php/README.md

 ###Download Composer

 Composer is used to manage the dependencies for the PHP SDK.
-This SDK does not cover those steps.
-See Composer's [Getting Started](https://getcomposer.org/doc/00-intro.md) guide at the Composer web site for the steps to download the setup file.
-Download, but do not install, Composer-setup.phar.
-Only after installing the libraries do you install Composer.
+The Composer installation file, **composer.phar**, can be downloaded from Composer's web site [here](https://getcomposer.org/download).
+Download, but do not install it; only after first installing the libraries will you install Composer.

 ## Install the libraries